Zapper-fi/chainchat/README.md

+# Chainchat - Onchain Group Chats
+Blockchains aren't just about shifting economic power, but also about reshaping human coordination.
+Throughout history, shared incentives have driven human collaboration.
+Blockchains, in this regard, stand as a novel platform, allowing the design of positive-sum games that bolster human connection.

 # Overview
 Introducing Chainchat: an onchain solution for group chats.
 Here, group chats are termed "channels."
 To join a channel, one must buy a share in the channel.
 To leave a channel you must sell all your shares in that channel.
 You can buy and sell multiple shares.
 You only need one share to be a member of the channel.
 The pricing mechanism for shares follows a bonding curve.